 “I like Toyota.
 I just want a heavier car with more pep,” Brown explained.

 Big sports utility vehicles seem to be the choice of females between the ages of 30-50.
-Melissa Church, research specialist at PIN, said the statistics suggest that women buy SUVs when they have to transport children, their friends and equipment.
+Melissa Church, the research specialist at PIN, said the statistics suggest that women buy SUVs when they have to transport children, their friends, and equipment.
 Vera Griffin, a physician’s assistant, agrees.

 According to Doug Scott, truck group marketing manager, Ford Division, “The Pickup segment has really exploded because of the versatility of the truck.
 The Super crew cab pioneered the growth to be able to carry five or six people and have the functionality of a pickup bed.
 The level of refinement in the interior of the Ford F-150 has been compared to a luxury car or SUV.
 Everyone is interested in not having to compromise.”

 Scott goes on to say, “In the pickup segment, ten percent of sales are attributed to females.
 In the Super crew cab segment, twenty percent of sales are attributed to women.”

 These numbers hit harder when you know that the truck segment is the most profitable part of Ford Motor Co. and that Ford sells over 900,000 trucks a year.
 Using Scott’s figures that would mean women buy 180,000 Ford Super crew cabs a year.

 Similarly, the statistics for age 50-59 reveal that ladies lose the vehicle weight at this stage, slimming down to a svelte luxury vehicle, such as an Audi A8, Infiniti M45, Oldsmobile Aurora, Ford Thunderbird, and Jaguar S-Type.

 Jaguar agrees.
 According to James Thomas, Communications Director for Jaguar, North America, “Women buy the cars they been working for all their lives.
 They feel like they’ve worked for it, saved for it and earned it.”